 The selling unitholders are three executive officers of our general partner, Ferrellgas, Inc. Immediately prior to the sale of their common units hereunder, each officer will exercise a number of common unit options held by and issued to them under our employee benefit plan.
-The common units they receive pursuant to the exercised common unit options will then be offered by them under this prospectus.
+The common units they receive pursuant to the exercised unit options will then be offered by them under this prospectus.

 The table below sets forth the names of the selling unitholders, the number of common units and common unit options beneficially owned by them as of April 30, 2003, the number of their common units covered by this prospectus and the number of common units and common unit options that will be owned by each of them if they sell all of their common units covered by this prospectus.
-The number of outstanding common units as of June 23, 2003 was 36,271,703.
+The number of outstanding common units as of June 20, 2003 was 36,263,203.

-Beneficial ownership before the offering Common units sold in Beneficial ownership after the offering Selling unitholders Common units Unit options Percentage this offering Common units Unit options Percentage Patrick J. Chesterman 200 117,000 63,000 200 54,000 Kevin T. Kelly 700 105,000 48,000 700 57,000 Kenneth A. Heinz 300 80,000 34,400 300 45,600
+Beneficial ownership before the offering Common units sold in Beneficial ownership after the offering Common units Unit options Percentage offering Common units Unit options Percentage 200 117,000 63,000 200 54,000 700 105,000 48,000 700 57,000 300 80,000 34,400 300 45,600 Common units 200 700 Common units Unit options 200 117,000 700 105,000 Common units Unit options Percentage 200 117,000 700 105,000 Beneficial ownership before the offeringunits sold in this offeringCommon unitsUnit optionsPercentage200117,000700105,00048,000 Beneficial ownership before the offeringunits sold in this offeringunits Common unitsCommon unitsUnit optionsPercentageCommon units200117,00063,000200700105,00048,000700 Beneficial ownership before the offeringunits sold in this offeringBeneficial ownersh after the offeringCommon unitsUnit optionsPercentageCommon unitsUnit options200117,00063,00020054,000700105,00048,00070057,000

-Represents less than 1% of our outstanding common units.
+\ Represents less than 1% of our outstanding common units.

 Patrick J. Chesterman is the Chief Operating Officer and the Executive Vice President of our general partner.
 Kevin T. Kelly is the Chief Financial Officer and the Senior Vice President of our general partner.
 Kenneth A. Heinz is the Vice President of Corporate Development of our general partner.
-The exercise of the common unit options and the sale of the common units in this offering by the selling unitholders have been reviewed and approved by the board of directors of our general partner.
+The exercise of the unit options and the sale of the common units in this offering by the selling unitholders have been reviewed and approved by the board of directors of our general partner.

-The common unit options vest over a five-year period and expire on the tenth anniversary of the date of the grant.
-All of the common unit options to be owned by the selling unitholders after this offering have not yet vested.
-The weighted average exercise price of the common unit options underlying the common units to be sold in this offering by the selling unitholders is \$18.49.
+The unit options vest over a five-year period and expire on the tenth anniversary of the date of the grant.
+All of the unit options owned by the selling unitholders after this offering have not yet vested.
+The weighted average exercise price of the unit options underlying the common units to be sold in this offering by the selling unitholders is \$18.49.